Raven Oak: Professional writing

-The Boahim Series
+The Boahim Trilogy

-In Amaskan's Blood, Book I of the Boahim Series, the heroine of the novel is an Amaskan, one of Boahim's assassins tasked with ensuring justice across the Little Dozen Kingdoms.
+In Amaskan's Blood, Book I of the Boahim Trilogy, the heroine of the novel is an Amaskan, one of Boahim's assassins tasked with ensuring justice across the Little Dozen Kingdoms.
 In the land of Boahim, Amaskan's are holy assassins and feel they work for the greater good.
-When asked about this in a recent interview, Oak said, "They truly believe they are serving justice and the greater good.
+When asked about this in a 2015 interview, Oak said, "They truly believe they are serving justice and the greater good.
 They feel certain people should die because they are...murderers or rapists...Adelei learns the hard way that it's not always that simple."

 Over the course of the novel, she discovers that her past is a lie.
 She can trust no one, not even her family.
 Despite her training and struggles, she fights to see justice through to the end.
 It's been called her most personal novel to date as it was heavily influenced by her own reconnection with her estranged mother.
 "It has a coming-of-age arc of typical epic fantasy, with the seedy underbelly of what makes a family and what makes us believe as we do."

 Amaskan's Blood was a 2016 EPIC Award Finalist and became an Amazon bestselling fantasy on February 19, 2015, a little over a month after its release.
 Book Digits called Amaskan's Blood "an epic fantasy filled with intrigue and layers upon layers of well-crafted secrets and lies" and gave it a grade of A. It was also a 2016 Ozma Fantasy Award winner and a 2019 Readers' Favorite Bronze Award Winner for YA Epic Fantasy.

-The series continues with Book II, Amaskan's War, published on August 1, 2018, was a finalist in the UK Wishing Shelf Book Awards for Best Young Adult Book.
+The trilogy continues with Book II, Amaskan's War, published on August 1, 2018, was a finalist in the UK Wishing Shelf Book Awards for Best Young Adult Book.
+The trilogy finishes with Book III, Amaskan's Honor, publishing on September 16, 2025.
+A stand-alone book entitled Ear to Ear: The Collected Stories of an Amaskan will be published in 2026.